romek-rozen/my-n8n-templates/README.md

 # My N8N Templates

-This is a repository where I share my N8N templates.
+This is a public repository where I share my N8N templates.

-## 🚀 Available Templates

-- **RSS Reader to Google Sheets** - Automated RSS processing with AI summaries
-- **Export Markdown to Google Docs** - Convert Markdown content to Google Docs

 ## 📦 How to Use